pagopa/rtd-ms-transaction-filter/README.md

 When encountering this message, there is a failure in the validation process for the downloaded PAN list, indicating that the file has a creation date that the daily procedure to update the file has not been executed.

+It is possible that there is a misleading errore, due to the set-up for the timezone, try changing the property __rest-client.hpan.list.dateValidationZone__.